Dart Center Names 2023 Ochberg Fellows

 Drew Ambrose is an international correspondent, video producer and investigative journalist who specializes in reporting from the Asia-Pacific.
 Since 2011 he has produced more than 100 documentaries in 40 nations for Al Jazeera English and has been the digital lead on many groundbreaking online projects.
 He has reported on the region’s biggest stories including the Rohingya Refugee Crisis, Typhoon Haiyan, North Korean nuclear tensions, the Easter Sunday Bombings, Australia’s Black Saturday Bushfires and the Yogyakarta Earthquake.
 Ambrose has spearheaded complex investigations on dolphin hunting, secret torture centers, clergy abuse, pandemic medical waste dumping, deep sea mining, cyber-pedophilia, enforced disappearances, sex trafficking, migrant exploitation and indigenous incarceration.
 His reporting has won the Wincott Award, the Venice TV Award, six New York Festival Gold Medals, three Overseas Press Club of America citations, three Walkley Awards, four Hong Kong Human Rights Press Awards and the coveted "International Journalist of the Year" category of the One World Media Awards.
 In 2022, Ambrose was listed in Asialink’s 40 under 40 most influential Asian-Australians.
 You can find him on Twitter at @drewambrose.

 Sammy Caiola is a gun violence prevention reporter at WHYY News in Philadelphia.
 Before joining WHYY in 2022, she spent eight years covering health care in California – first at the Sacramento Bee and then at Capital Public Radio, Sacramento's NPR member station.
 She was reporter and host of, “After the Assault,” a podcast exploring the journey to justice and healing for survivors of sexual violence.
 She is a four-time fellow with the University of Southern California's Annenberg Center for Health Journalism, which supported her work on suicide in rural Northern California, Black child mortality, and access to care for undocumented immigrants.
 She was part of a team of reporters awarded a 2020 National Edward R. Murrow Award for a series on aging.
 She has been a professional reporting partner in the Philadelphia Center for Gun Violence Reporting's Credible Messenger Reporting Project, and is currently a senior fellow for USC's Domestic Violence Impact Reporting Fund.
+In 2022 she co-hosted and co-reported "Stop and Frisk: Revisit or Resist," a podcast about policing and public safety in Philadelphia.
 You can find her on Twitter at @sammycaiola.

 Sewell Chan is Editor-in-Chief of The Texas Tribune.
 Previously he was a deputy managing editor and then the editorial page editor at the Los Angeles Times, where he oversaw coverage that was awarded a Pulitzer Prize for editorial writing in 2021.
 Chan worked at The New York Times from 2004 to 2018, as a metro reporter, Washington correspondent, deputy Op-Ed editor and international news editor.
 He began his career as a local reporter at The Washington Post in 2000.
 A child of immigrants, Chan was the first in his family to graduate from college.
 He has a degree in social studies from Harvard and a master's in political science from Oxford, where he studied on a British Marshall scholarship.
 He serves on the boards of Columbia Journalism Review, Freedom House, Harvard Magazine and News Leaders Association.
 He is a member of PEN America, the Council on Foreign Relations and numerous journalism organizations.
 He was elected to the board of the Pulitzer Prizes in 2022.
 You can find him on Twitter at @sewellchan.